 - provide full details of the decision the subject of the internal review including the:

-- reasons for seeking an internal review;
+- include the reasons for seeking an internal review;

 - provide your name and contact details; and